We offer free poetry writing workshops, Write! Chicago, held at area museums throughout the city.

 "You can cut all the flowers, but you cannot keep spring from coming."

 About five years ago we decided we needed a writing workshop in addition to the bimonthly critiquing sessions.
 Hence, Write!
 Chicago was born.
-We normally hold 4 or 5 workshops a year and have met in such venues as the Art Institute of Chicago, the National Museum of Mexican Art in Pilsen, Garfield Park Conservatory, the Illinois Holocaust Museum in Skokie, the Museum of Contemporary Photography, the Field Museum, the Chicago History Museum, and many more.
+We normally hold 4 or 5 workshops a year and have met in such venues as the Art Institute of Chicago, the National Museum of Mexican Art in Pilsen, Garfield Park Conservatory, the Illinois Holocaust Museum in Skokie, the Museum of Contemporary Photography, the Field Museum, the Chicago History Museum, the Hemingway House in Oak Park, and many more.

 Generally, interested poets meet at a museum, disperse to view the art or exhibits, then gather once again to write together and share their poetry (only if they wish!).
 If you would like more information, please e-mail us at email@example.com.
 Or stay tuned to our website for the latest poetry outing.